bradeneast/bradeneast.com/blog/_published/staggering animations - css vs javascript.md

 }
 ```

 That looks nice and clean!
 The only drawback of this approach is that our CSS will start to bloat from the 100 extra lines with 100 extra rules (~10kb).
 10kb isn't much in literal file size (considering a jpg can be easily 300kb+), but it does weigh in at around 15-20% of a standard CSS file.
+CSS isn't render-blocking like Javascript, but it does have to parsed and applied by the browser.
 If you're anything like me, those extra bytes will start to bug you.

 #### Using the Javascript `forEach()` method